Home Page > Supplementary Information > Provision of Permissible Speed Signs

 |Fig. 2: Abutting Permanent Speed Restrictions.|

-On lines where the maximum permissible speed was 90 m.p.h. or higher, speed signs were provided at the end of every speed restriction.
-Drivers would therefore see a lineside speed sign at each place where the permitted speed changed.
+From June 1961, speed signs were being provided on the Great Eastern electrified lines (between London Liverpool Street and Clacton-on-Sea etc.) at every place where the maximum permissible speed changed or resumed (i.e. at the end of a PSR).
+Similar provision was made on the Main and Fast lines between London Euston and Manchester and Liverpool in April 1966, and in 1971, the practice was adopted as standard on all lines where the maximum permissible speed was 90 mph or higher.
+Drivers on these lines would therefore see a lineside speed sign at each place where the permitted speed changed.
 This formed the basis of what was termed "continuous route signing", which aided route learning.
 Current practice is to install a speed sign at every location where the permitted speed changes, irrespective of the upper limit.
 The term "continuous route signing" is no longer used, however.
-Sectional Appendices issued from the 1990s onwards make no distinction between maximum permissible speed and permanent speed restrictions, and present a continuous picture of permitted speeds along the railway.
+Sectional Appendices issued from the 1990s onwards make no distinction between maximum permissible speed and permanent speed restrictions, but they present a continuous picture of permitted speeds along the railway.

 Railways that operate exclusively with cab signalling are not provided with lineside speed restriction signs, except where required for degraded operation.

 A speed restriction sign applicable to a diverging line is fitted with an arrow sign pointing left or right as appropriate.
 A single sign with two arrows is provided if there are equal speed divergences on both sides in close proximity.
 Signs were not generally provided at junctions between parallel lines or at the entrance or exit of loops or platform lines, etc., where a standard speed restriction of 15 mph applied unless otherwise indicated.

 |Fig. 3: Permanent Speed Restrictions on Diverging Routes.|